mochi-hpc/mochi-doc/docs/source/yokan/06_backends.rst

 - ``error_if_exists``: fail to open the database if it exists.
 - ``path``: path to the database.
 - ``db_paths``: an array of JSON objects representing storage targets to use to store the database files.
-Each such an object should have a ``path`` field and a ``target_size`` field.
+Each such object should have a ``path`` field and a ``target_size`` field.

 TKRZW backend